Back to Docs

 • ChatGPT — add as a custom connector from Settings → Connectors (paste the URL and Bearer header in the UI; no local file)

-Restart the client after saving — MCP server configs are loaded on startup.
+Restart the client after saving if it loads MCP server configs on startup.

 Keep The Token Out Of Git

 A committed config with an embedded Bearer will be flagged by GitHub secret scanning (the vbl_pat_live_ prefix is registered).
-If you need to share a config file, move the PAT into an environment variable and reference it.
+If you need to share a config file, move the PAT into VAYBEL_PAT and reference it.
+Do not commit project .mcp.json files with raw tokens.

 Step